Flux-pump induced degradation of $T_1$ for dissipative cat qubits

-Circuit QED cat-qubit devices autonomously correct for bit flips, through a parametric Hamiltonian~\cite{puri_engineering_2017,Grimm2020Aug} or by parametrically coupling the cat qubit resonator (the storage cavity) to a lossy mode (the buffer) to engineer a specific two-photon dissipation~\cite{leghtas_confining_2015,lescanne_exponential_2020}.
-Our work builds upon the asymmetrically threaded SQUID~\cite{lescanne_et_al_2019} (ATS, see \cref{fig:GalvaCat}), which enables a 2-1 photon exchange interaction, where two photons of the cat qubit mode are swapped with one photon of the buffer.
+Dissipative cat qubits autonomously suppress the leakage outside the code manifold preventing bit flips from occurring.
+In circuit QED, this is realized through a parametric Hamiltonian~\cite{puri_engineering_2017,grimm_stabilization_2020} or by parametrically coupling the cat-qubit resonator (the storage cavity) to a lossy mode (the buffer) to engineer a specific two-photon dissipation~\cite{leghtas_confining_2015,lescanne_exponential_2020}.
+Our work builds upon the asymmetrically threaded SQUID~\cite{lescanne_escape_2019} (ATS, see \cref{fig:GalvaCat}), which enables a 2-1 photon exchange interaction, where two photons of the cat-qubit mode are swapped with one photon of the buffer.
 This exchange interaction mediated by the ATS conserves the photon-number parity of the cat-qubit storage cavity, as defined below, and does not affect the phase-flip rate.
 However, the constituent Josephson elements of the ATS, when driven, give rise to spurious off-resonant processes which do not conserve the photon-number parity and can result in phase flips~\cite{leghtas_confining_2015,lescanne_exponential_2020}.

 In this work, we investigate the origin of these processes and their impact on cat-qubit devices.
 Spurious coherent and dissipative mechanisms in the ATS are induced by the interplay of nonlinearity and drives.
-We provide a quantitative understanding of the parametrically activated processes by deriving an effective master equation in time-dependent Schrieffer-Wolff perturbation theory (SWPT)~\cite{theis_wilhelm_2017, petrescu_et_al_2020,malekahlagh_first_2020,venkatraman_static_2022} adapted for weakly anharmonic bosonic systems under large-amplitude drives~\cite{petrescu_accurate_2023}, which we then validate with Floquet numerics~\cite{grifoni_driven_1998}.
+We provide a quantitative understanding of the parametrically activated processes by deriving an effective master equation in time-dependent Schrieffer-Wolff perturbation theory (SWPT)~\cite{theis_nonadiabatic_2017, petrescu_lifetime_2020,malekakhlagh_first_2020,venkatraman_static_2022} adapted for weakly anharmonic bosonic systems under large-amplitude drives~\cite{petrescu_accurate_2023}, which we then validate with Floquet numerical simulations~\cite{grifoni_driven_1998}.
 While our approach can apply to multiple circuits with strong parametrically activated interactions facilitating cat-qubit preparation (\cref{fig:GalvaCat}a), we exemplify it on a specific circuit used in recent experiments for dissipative bosonic cat-qubit stabilization (\cref{fig:GalvaCat}b).

 The circuit in \cref{fig:GalvaCat}b) consists of two cavities realized as superconducting lumped-element LC circuits coupled galvanically to an ATS.
 This implements the mode scheme of \cref{fig:GalvaCat}a) in which two harmonic modes, $\ha$ and $\hb$, a memory of high quality factor (dark blue) and a buffer of low quality factor (green), are nonlinearly coupled via a parametrically activated interaction (light blue).
 With a nonlinear photon exchange interaction between the two modes, the rotating-wave approximation Hamiltonian is~\cite{leghtas_confining_2015}